zuozhenggh/learning-library/developer-library/microservices-sagas/osaga-plsql/osaga-plsql.md

 This lab will show you how to use Oracle Database Sagas with PL/SQL Microservices

-Estimated Time:  5 minutes
+Estimated Time:  10 minutes

 ### Objectives

--   Setup Oracle Database Saga broker, coordinator, and PL/SQL participants
--   Test sagas
+-   Test sagas with PL/SQL participants

 ### Prerequisites